Nonoxali/Vertex-cover/README.md

 VIGNE THOMAS

 This algorithm accepts graphs stored in either matrix or adjacency list format.
+We wish to thank Pierre Popineau for the france.gr graph data and overseeeing the project in 2020.

 I) QUICK USE OF THE ALGORITHM